 OVERVIEW OF Octet Stream SERVICE

-The Octet Stream Service provides transfer of a serial string of octets, whose internal structure and boundaries are unknown to the service provider, across a space link.
+The VC Octet Stream Service provides transfer of a serial string of octets, whose internal structure and boundaries are unknown to the service provider, across a space link.
 The service is unidirectional, either asynchronous or periodic, and sequence-preserving.
 The service does not guarantee completeness, but may signal gaps in the sequence of service data units delivered to the receiving user.

 Only one user can use this service on a Virtual Channel, and the user is identified with the GVCID of the Virtual Channel.
 Octet Streams from different users are not multiplexed together within one Virtual Channel.